matzew/stackmob-ios-push-sdk/README.md

-stackmob-ios-sdk
+stackmob-ios-push-sdk
 ================

 [https://www.stackmob.com](https://www.stackmob.com)

 # Getting started

-## Add the StackMob SDK to your app
+## Add the StackMobPush SDK to your app

 ### Using CocoaPods